-As the landscape within which GPs deliver care continues to evolve rapidly, RCGP Scotland has articulated what it understands to be the Core Values of general practice and which we strongly recommend are maintained in any new models of care.11 We recognise and celebrate the diversity of our profession in terms of the settings within which we deliver patient care, and in the flexible and locally-appropriate ways in which we achieve this.

-From remote and rural communities to densely populated urban areas, from affluent to poor areas. and from in-hours to out-of-hours - these core values hold.
+As the landscape within which GPs deliver care continues to evolve rapidly, RCGP Scotland has articulated what it understands to be the Core Values of general practice and which we strongly recommend are maintained in any new models of care.
+We recognise and celebrate the diversity of our profession in terms of the settings within which we deliver patient care, and in the flexible and locally-appropriate ways in which we achieve this.
+From remote and rural communities to densely populated urban areas, from affluent to poor areas, and from in-hours to out-of-hours - these core values hold.

 We recognise that there are challenges common to all types of general practice, irrespective of the population or geography served, but it is also important to recognise that there are very specific challenges that come with certain settings.
-For example, in remote and rural settings, a wider breadth of GP-delivered clinical services is often required, and the flexibility of being able to delegate these to a wider MDT is not challenges are largely related to worsening recruitment issues as fewer GPs feel able to undertake Out of Hours work due to daytime commitments.
+For example, in remote and rural settings, a wider breadth of GP-delivered clinical services is often required, and the flexibility of being able to delegate these to a wider MDT is not always possible.
+In deprived settings, social complexity adds to the workload of managing patients who develop multimorbidity at a younger age and are also more likely to have co-existing mental health issues.
+In the Out of Hours setting, the workload challenges are largely related to worsening recruitment issues as fewer GPs feel able to undertake Out of Hours work due to daytime commitments.